Frequently Asked Questions

 Can I use additional datasets (e.g., publicly available ones)?

-Yes, but you must cite them properly in your system description paper.
+Yes, but you must properly cite all external datasets in your system description paper.

 How was the data collected?

-• Data sources include news websites, Reddit, blogs, Bluesky, and regional forums, covering events such as elections, conflicts, gender rights, migration, and more.
+• Data sources include news websites, Reddit, blogs, Bluesky, and regional forums, covering topics such as elections, conflicts, gender rights, and migration.

-• Each language contains 3,000–5,000 annotated instances.
+• Each language dataset contains approximately 3,000–5,000 annotated instances.
 Annotation platforms include Label Studio, Prolific, Potato, and Mechanical Turk.

-No LLMs were used.
-All data was annotated by at least three native speakers per instance.
+No. All data was annotated by at least three native speakers per instance — no LLMs were used.

 Publication and Conference